Skip to main content

 Get advice before claiming benefits if you're not sure of your status.

-You may have no recourse to public funds.
-This means you can't claim universal credit and it could affect your residence rights if you try to apply.
+You cannot get universal credit if you have no recourse to public funds.
+It could affect your residence rights if you try to apply.

 Shelter cannot give immigration advice.